Friday, June 12, 2026

 "We are doing this because the doctor said that you should be active, especially after your fall," Barb replied.
 "Besides, when was the last time we dined out?"
 She smiled.
 That was her way of saying, "Just go along with it."

 "No..."
 Ron paused to think.
 "Wasn't that guy the local medicine man?
 The one with a cats and dogs degree, I think," he continued, as he held the large mahogany doors open for Barb.
 Once inside, Ron looked around the dining room.
-The likes of divorced islander insurance salesmen, grey suits stained from pizza, and middle-aged businesswomen seemed to mingle at the bar.
+The likes of divorced insurance salesmen, gray suits stained from pizza, and middle-aged businesswomen seemed to mingle at the bar.

 Tuesday, January 20, 2026